Bansalkanav84/60-Days-of-Code/README.md

 # 🧠 60 Days of Code Challenge

 Welcome to my **60 Days of Code** journey! 🚀
-Every day, I solve 2–3 coding problems on [LeetCode](https://leetcode.com), covering a wide range of Data Structures and Algorithms (DSA) topics.
+Every day, I solve few coding problems on [LeetCode](https://leetcode.com), covering a wide range of Data Structures and Algorithms (DSA) topics.
 This repo documents my progress, solutions, and learnings along the way.

 ---